Geotechcompany/SpareFinder.org/CREW_ANALYSIS_REALTIME_IMPLEMENTATION.md

 ## Conclusion

-This implementation provides a complete solution for real-time Deep Research progress tracking.
+This implementation provides a complete solution for real-time SpareFinder Research progress tracking.
 Users can now start an analysis and watch it progress in the History page, providing a much better user experience than a modal that blocks navigation.

 The system is scalable, handles errors gracefully, and provides clear feedback to users at every step of the process.